Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 4. speech development.

-1. understanding of the goal;
+1. awareness of the goal;

 Children develop self-control and self-esteem, they are able to fairly objectively evaluate both their own actions and the actions of their peers.
-At this age, children accept the problem, clarify the goal, are able to choose the necessary means to achieve the result of the activity.
-They not only show willingness to participate in projects proposed by adults, but also find problems on their own.
+At this age, children accept the problem, clarify the goal, and are able to choose the necessary means to achieve the result of the activity.
+They not only show a willingness to participate in projects proposed by adults, but also find problems on their own.

 Senior preschool age.

-Learning objectives:
+Learning Objectives:

-1. to develop search activity, intellectual initiative;
+1. develop search activity and intellectual initiative;

 3. to form generalized methods of mental work and means of building one’s own cognitive activity;